Nikhil-Wani/Data-structure-and-algorithm/README.md

 Queue is referred to be as First In First Out list.

 For example, people waiting in line for a rail ticket form a queue.

+# Linked list:

+Linked List can be defined as collection of objects called nodes that are randomly stored in the memory.

+A node contains two fields i.e. data stored at that particular address and the pointer which contains the address of the next node in the memory.

+The last node of the list contains pointer to the null.

+# Bubble sort

+In Bubble sort, Each element of the array is compared with its adjacent element.
+The algorithm processes the list in passes.
+A list with n elements requires n-1 passes for sorting.
+Consider an array A of n elements whose elements are to be sorted by using Bubble sort.
+The algorithm processes like following.

+In Pass 1, A[0] is compared with A[1], A[1] is compared with A[2], A[2] is compared with A[3] and so on.
+At the end of pass 1, the largest element of the list is placed at the highest index of the list.

+In Pass 2, A[0] is compared with A[1], A[1] is compared with A[2] and so on.
+At the end of Pass 2 the second largest element of the list is placed at the second highest index of the list.

+In pass n-1, A[0] is compared with A[1], A[1] is compared with A[2] and so on.
+At the end of this pass.
+The smallest element of the list is placed at the first index of the list.

+#